 If present, women may suffer from the following symptoms:

 In some cases, fibroids may undergo ‘red degeneration’ during pregnancy.
 Red degeneration is the result of rapid enlargement causing the fibroid to outgrow its blood supply.
 This can lead to acute severe abdominal pain.
 Another classical cause of severe abdominal pain associated with uterine fibroids is torsion of a pedunculated fibroid.

 A pelvic ultrasound is considered the first-line investigation for evaluation of uterine fibroids.

 A transvaginal ultrasound is the initial diagnostic modality of choice, but a transabdominal ultrasound can also be used.
 In clinical practice, the main reason for requesting a pelvic ultrasound is identification of a pelvic mass or menorrhagia that is not responsive to conventional treatment.

 Pelvic MRI is the best imaging modality to assess fibroids and useful at differentiating between leiomyomas, adenomyosis (endometrial tissue in the myometrium), and adenomyomas (benign tumour variant of adenomyosis).
-However, its use is reserved for complicated cases or operative planning.
-This is because of the ease and high sensitivity (95-100%) of ultrasonography.
+Its use tends to be reserved for complicated cases or operative planning.

 The management of fibroids depends on the presenting symptoms of the patient.

 Menorrhagia is the most common problem associated with fibroids and thus management focuses on the treatment of heavy periods.

 Treatment options for menorrhagia include the intra-uterine contraceptive system (IUS), non-steroidal anti-inflammatory drugs (NSAIDs), tranexamic acid and/or the combined oral contraceptive pill.

-In cases of menorrhagia not responsive to medical therapy, or where fibroids are causing significant pain or mass effect, surgical intervention with myomectomy or hysterectomy are options.
+In cases of menorrhagia not responsive to medical therapy or where fibroids are causing significant pain or mass effect, surgical intervention with myomectomy or hysterectomy can be considered.

-The main complications associated with uterine fibroids can be divided into pregnancy and non-pregnancy related.
+The complications of uterine fibroids can be divided into pregnancy and non-pregnancy related.

 Have comments about these notes?
 Leave us feedback